-If the FAQ doesn't answer your question, you can discuss coverage.py or get help using it on the Testing In Python mailing list.
+If the FAQ doesn't answer your question, you can discuss coverage.py or get help using it on the Python discussion forums.
+If you ping me (@nedbat), there's a higher chance I'll see the post.

 Bug reports are gladly accepted at the GitHub issue tracker.
 GitHub also hosts the code repository.